On any given day, I’ll get a text from a friend or a family member asking, “Where should I eat?”

 This is a list of my favorite spots, places where I actually eat, my go-tos for an average Tuesday when I don’t have the time to cook for my daughters or when I want to treat myself midweek.

 All over Miami-Dade county, you can find great food, from unadorned comfort classics to menus meant for special nights out.
-This is my list for the Little Havana area.
+These are my can’t-miss spots on Miami Beach.

-If you want to see my full list, check out, ‘Here’s how to eat like a local in (almost) every neighborhood in Miami’
+If you want to cross the bridge for other food adventures, check out my full list, ‘Here’s how to eat like a local in (almost) every neighborhood in Miami’